-A Beginners Guide To Home Buying In Los Angeles
+A Beginners Guide To Home Buying In Riverside

 Determine What You Can Really Afford

-The first admonishment in any beginner’s guide to home buying in Los Angeles should be to determine how much home you can actually afford.
+The first admonishment in any beginner’s guide to home buying in Riverside should be to determine how much home you can actually afford.
 And that means looking at much more than just the sale price.

 Typically, you should try to put 20% down, the home should cost no more than three to five times your annual household income, and you should not have a great amount of other debt.
 There are, however, other financial considerations that go into determining what you can really afford.
 You’ll also have to factor in property taxes, homeowner’s insurance, possibly HOA fees, repair and maintenance costs, and all your other recurring monthly expenses.